MarcoGroenenberg/mendix-BootstrapTreeView/README.md

 The Caption attribute is the attribute that is shown in the node.

 ####CSS class attribute
+Optional.
 A node can have a specific CSS class added, can be used to set colors, backgrounds, or icons depending on the data type.

+####Key attribute
+The Key attribute specifies which attribute uniquely identifies an object across the entire tree.

 ####Parent reference
 The Parent reference is a self reference on the node data entity.
 This reference can be created on the most generic entity.